elkebir-group/CloMu/README.md

 ## Data format:

+### general format

 The "raw" data format consists of a list of possible trees for each patient, or in order words, a list of lists of trees.
 Each tree consists of a list of edges.
 This information is stored in a .npy file.

 The "multi" data format consists of three files.
 One, a list of all trees with modification that all trees have arbitary edges added (such as [0, 0]) until they reach the same length.
 Two a list of patient numbers corresponding to each tree.
 Three, a list of tree lengths for each patient in order to remove the arbitary added edges.
 Using this format, all input files are tensors (of rank 3 for the trees and 1 for the other two files).
 The data is stored in compressed .npz files.

+### Without Infinite Sites

+With the infinite sites assumption removed, one can not define a tree purely by mutation labels.
+The same mutation can occur several times in a tree, and thus referencing a parent node only using it's mutation name is ambigous.
+Therefore, all nodes are labeled by "mutationName_nodeName", using and underscore to seperate them.
+The mutation name must be a unique name for every mutation at the level of detail that you wish to analyze.
+For example, for gene level data it would be the gene name.
+For "nodeName" there must be a unique name for each node in the tree.
+It is not required to be anything specific such as the number of that node.
+Currently, only the raw format is accepted when the infinite sites assumption is removed.